- 1 What Is Day Trading?

 ‘Day trading and swing trading the currency market’ – Kathy Lein

-These two books present the basic rules of day trading.
+These two books present the basic rules of DT.
 Creative ideas on strategy plus tips and sock advice will benefit you greatly.

-While the beginner books are a great place to start, you should quickly deepen your knowledge of trading by reading a wide variety of other day trading books.
+While the beginner books are a great place to start, you should quickly deepen your knowledge of trading by reading a wide variety of other DT books.

 Technical Analysis and Patterns